 Trying to figure out what bankruptcy is, whether it can help you, and whether it’s the right time to apply can be challenging.
 There are so many variables to think about, and some people may be afraid that they are making a huge mistake by filing for bankruptcy.
 Then again, they may worry that they will only continue to be in a financial crisis if they don’t.
-Perhaps the best way to find out once and for all whether the time is right, is to speak with a bankruptcy attorney, like an affordable bankruptcy lawyer Las Vegas, NV, for a consultation.
+Perhaps the best way to find out once and for all whether the time is right is to speak with an attorney.

 What are signs that filing for bankruptcy may be beneficial?